 Originally built to house the British Museum’s natural history collection and bolstered by samples provided by Britain’s great 19th-century explorers and scientists—notably Charles Darwin—this is one of the world’s preeminent museums of natural history and earth sciences.
 The terracotta facade of this enormous Victorian cathedral of science (which featured prominently in the movie Paddington) is embellished with relief panels depicting living creatures to the left of the entrance and extinct ones to the right (although some species have subsequently changed categories).
 Most are represented inside the museum, which contains more than 70 million different specimens.
 Only a small percentage is on public display, but you could still spend a day here and not come close to seeing everything.
-The museum is full of exhibits with plenty of interactivity and other cutting-edge technology to appeal to younger visitors.

 Gallery (Gallery 21), along with fossils and some extremely long teeth.
 You'll also come face-to-face with velociraptors and a giant animatronic T. rex that's programmed to sense when human prey is near and "respond" in character.
 When he does, you can hear the shrieks of fear and delight all the way across the room.
 Kids love it.
 If you have under-sevens with you, check out the museum's free "Explorer Backpacks," containing a range of activity materials to keep the little ones amused.